MJ Melendez Player Props: Royals vs. Guardians

-MJ Melendez, with a slugging percentage of .286 in his past 10 games -- including one home run -- will be in action for the Kansas City Royals versus the Cleveland Guardians, with Gavin Williams on the hill, June 27 at 8:10 PM ET.
+MJ Melendez, with a slugging percentage of .235 in his past 10 games -- including one home run -- will be in action for the Kansas City Royals against the Cleveland Guardians, with Logan Allen on the hill, June 28 at 8:10 PM ET.

-He had a one-hit showing in his last game (1-for-2) against the Rays.
+He had a hitless performance in his previous game (0-for-4) against the Guardians.

 MJ Melendez Game Info & Props vs. the Guardians